NexPlayer/NexPlayer_HTML5_Documentation/3rdParties.md

    #### player.joinAgora()

-   You need to have a previous config given to agora, before calling this function, if all is correct you join to the Agora channel given.
+   You need to have a previous config given to agora before naming this function.
+If all is correct, you will be able to join the given Agora channel.

    **Type**: instance method of [<code>Player</code>](#Player)